mistymyto/apush/F.gilded_age.md

     - Provocative term for mixed race people
     - Advocated for some measure of civil service reform
     - James G. Blaine

+## Rise of the Populist Party

+- Overproduction of farmers
+- Agrarian Malaise
+    - Farmers had long term debt, fixed payments
+    - Dependence on automation made it difficult to continue farming -Free Silver Movement
+    - "Crime of 1873," gov't stopped the coinage of silver
+    - Acess to silver was higher than gold
+    - Farmers remained impoverished
+    - Farm prices decline
+    - Farmers demanded that the money supply be expanded & silver be coined
+        - Issue that farmers could organize around

+### Farmers Organizations

+- National Grange of the Patrons of Husbandry
+    - Oliver Kelly, founder
+    - Advocated for "Granger laws" to regulate railroads
+    - "Grange/Granger," "We feed you all"
+- Farmers Alliance
+    - Mary Elizabeth Lease, founder
+    - "Raise less corn and more hell"
+- **The Populist (People's) Party, 1890s**
+    - Third party that represented interests of farmers and laborers
+    - **Leaders:**
+        - Mary E. Lease
+        - James B. Weaver
+    - **Issues:**
+        - Growing discontent with isolated rural life
+        - Middlemen in crop market took much of farmer's profits
+        - High railroad rates
+        - No assistance for farmers in need

+### Omaha Platform

+- Unlimited coinage of silver
+- Graduated income tax
+    - More riches, more taxes
+- Gov't control of railroads and telecom
+- Federal loans to agriculture & stable prices
+- Direct election of Senators (more democracy)
+- An 8hr workday for industrial workers